 What is case management?

-Our case managers include experienced nurses and social workers who will help you with:
+Our case managers include experienced nurses and social workers who will help you with managing conditions and situations such as:

 - • Pregnancy-related problems